 Leftovers?

-• Cool down: Let sliders cool to room temperature.
+• Cool down: Let the Italian sliders recipe cool completely to room temp.

-• Refrigerate: Store in the fridge for up to three days.
+• Refrigerate: Store in the fridge for up to 3 days.

-• Reheat: Warm in the oven at 350°F until heated through, about 10 minutes.
-Cover with foil to prevent drying out.
+• Reheat: Warm in the oven at 350°F for about 10 mins, covered with foil to keep them from drying out.

 More Slider Recipes: